Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Participating in litigation

-- Carrying on internal affairs, like holding in-state meetings of managers or members
+- Carrying on internal affairs, like holding in-state meetings of LLC members and/or managers

 - Keeping bank accounts